c-sanders/ImageOverlay/README.md

 Invoking the Python Script interactively from within GIMP.
 ----------------------------------------------------------

-To invoke the Python Script interactively, start up GIMP, and then select;
+To invoke the Python Script interactively, start up GIMP and then click;

   Filters > Python-Fu > Console

-Then, from within the Python Console Window, invoke the following sequence of commands;
+Next, from within the Python Console Window, invoke the following two commands;

-	>>> import system
+	>>> import sys
 	>>> print("%s" % (sys.path))

-If the directory which contains the Python Script resides within the list of directories which is displayed, then invoke the further following sequence of commands;
+The second command should display a list of those directories which Python searches for modules.
+If the directory which contains the Python Script is shown in this list, then invoke the following two commands;

 	>>> import HelloWorld
 	>>> HelloWorld.displayMessage("Hello, World!")

+If the directory which contains the Python Script is not show in this list, then invoke the following commands;

+	>>> sys.path = <> + sys.path
+	>>>

 Invoking the GIMP Plugin interactively from within GIMP.